-Component of Asset Management Vision Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Asset Management Culture asset management.
-Across the organi- to collaborate on joint improvement init We adhere to clearly defined processes that we do.
-We ensure that roles and r s a pivotal role in nurturing a workplace cult sation we understand our strategy, objective tiatives, working towards the achievement of s and procedures and have a continuous in responsibilities are clearly defined and under er strengthen our asset management praction ves and goals.
-We look for opportunities of shared goals.
-In provement and proactive approach in a erstood, with a clear line of accountability Resource Allocation Resources are constrained and allocated to address priorities based on asset criticality and risk.
+Component of Asset Management Vision Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Asset Management Culture Our Workforce Management Plan holds a pivotal role in nurturing a workplace culture that embodies the fir asset management.
+Across the organisation we understand our strategy, objectives and goals.
+We look to collaborate on joint improvement initiatives, working towards the achievement of shared goals.
+We adhere to clearly defined processes and procedures and have a continuous improvement and proactive that we do.
+We ensure that roles and responsibilities are clearly defined and understood, with a clear line throughout the asset lifecycle, to further strengthen our asset management practices.
+Resource Allocation Resources are constrained and allocated to address priorities based on asset criticality and risk.
 Sufficient funding is available to maintain current levels of service.
 No funding is available to enhance levels of service.
-Performance Framework and performance targets to both Coun strategic, tactical, and operational aspe nmitted to providing regular reporting on pencil and management.
-This reporting will erects of our asset management practices.
-By tate well-informed decision-making and pro ncompass a thorough assessment of the y adopting a comprehensive approach to Asset Management Information System (AMIS) o of the asset management information syst cient works programming, streamlined work pilities.
-GIS Mapping the precision of asset mapping is a top prior the Asset Register, capital projects, and wo Asset Management System Asset Strategy Team Asset Management proficiency is solid upport, and prioritising comprehensive trair d among our asset management team.
-Es ovide more informed guidance, and enhance of our asset portfolios. tablishment of the Asset Strategy Team Asset Management Plans We have a defined process and timeframe for updating our Asset Management Plans, which is adhered to.
-Our planning is strong and supported by cyclic revisions of demand projections.
-We have improved planning through scheduling of condition assessments, inspections, operations, maintenance, and renewal/replacement activities, defined by our funding constraints.
-Data Driven Asset Planning a wealth of information.
-Our vision is t asset planning, ensuring that our organ ning, we envision a future where every dec to foster a culture where data is not just a nisation thrives through informed choices, in ding a smarter, more resilient future for our tool, but the cornerstone of our strategion and sustainability.
-With data as
+Sufficient funding is available to maintain current levels of service, however there is an element of risk in the initial years of this scenario, and Council will develop mitigation plans to reduce this where possible.
+Performance Framework To effectively manage risk, we are committed to providing regular reporting on performance against established obtained performance targets to both Council and management.
+This reporting will encompass a thorough assessment strategic, tactical, and operational aspects of our asset management practices.
+By adopting a comprehensive approperformance reporting, we aim to facilitate well-informed decision-making and prompt intervention when needed.
+Asset Management Information System (AMIS) Council has obtained an effective setup register, accurate asset valuations, effi well as comprehensive reporting capat o of the asset management information syst cient works programming, streamlined work pilities. em.
+This includes a well-structured asset as scheduling and ticketing processes, as GIS Mapping the precision of asset mapping is a top pric the Asset Register, capital projects, and wor Asset Management System Asset Strategy Team Asset Management proficiency is solid upport, and prioritising comprehensive trair d among our asset management team.
+Es ovide more informed guidance, and enhance f our asset portfolios. tablishment of the Asset Strategy Team Asset Management Plans strong and supported by cyclic revisions ame for updating our Asset Management Pl s of demand projections.
+We have improved maintenance, and renewal/replacement act planning through scheduling of condition Data Driven Asset Planning In our pursuit of data-driven asset planning, we envision a future where every decision is powered a wealth of information.
+Our vision is to foster a culture where data is not just a tool, but the corr asset planning, ensuring that our organisation thrives through informed choices, innovation, and su our compass, we're committed to building a smarter, more resilient future for our assets and the our community.